 - 6 whole candied macadamia nuts

-- Soak macadamia nuts in refrigerator overnight with 4 cups of water.
+- Soak 1 ½ cups macadamia nuts in the refrigerator overnight with 4 cups of water.
 Rinse and drain nuts well.

-- Place drained nuts, agave syrup, vanilla, and ⅓ cup water in a high-powered blender like a Vitamix.
+- Place drained nuts, 1 ½ tsp. vanilla, 3 TB agave syrup and ⅓ cup water in a high-powered blender like a Vitamix.
 Blend on low speed to a uniform meal.
 Then turn up to high speed and blend until very smooth and fluffy.
 Add a tablespoon at a time if more water is needed, but keep the mixture thick and spoonable.

-- Place passion fruit juice, sugar, agar, and arrowroot in a saucepan.
+- Place ¾ cup passion fruit , ¾ cup raw sugar, ¼ tsp. agar powder, and 1 TB arrowroot starch in a saucepan.
 Whisk together really well before turning the heat on.
-Add plant-based butter and bring the mixture to a boil while whisking constantly.
+Add ¼ cup plant-based butter and bring the mixture to a boil while whisking constantly.
 Once the curd boils and thickens, remove it from heat and cover.

 - Fill each tart with a scant ¼ cup macadamia cream and top with 3 TB warm lilikoi curd.
 Put a small dollop of macadamia cream on each filled tart.
-Garnish with candied ginger and a macadamia nut.
+Garnish by dividing 1 tablespoon candied ginger and 6 whole candied macadamia nuts between the tarts.
 Adjust amounts if using tart shells smaller or larger than 3 ½ inches.

 - Chill tarts for 4 hours before serving to allow lilikoi curd to set.